marisolpalmero/entitlement-inventory/draft-mcd-ivy-entitlement-inventory.md

 --- abstract

 This document proposes a YANG module for incorporating entitlements in a network inventory of entitlements.
-Entitlements define the rights for their holder to use specific feature(s) in a network element(s).
+Entitlements define the rights for their holder to use specific capabilities in a network element(s).
 The model is rooted by the concept of the capabilities offered by an element, enabled by the held entitlements, and considers entitlement scope, how they are assigned, and when they expire.
 The model introduces a descriptive definition of capabilities and the entitlement use restrictions, supporting entitlement administration and the understanding of the capabilities available through the network.

 --- middle

 # Introduction

-The goal of any network elements included as assets in the inventory of any network service provider is to be used to build such services, taking advantage of the features provided by the inventoried assets.
-The use of many of these features are not necessarily associated with the acquisition of an inventoried network element, as their use requires specific permissions, usually in terms of licenses issued by the network element provider explicitly authorizing the use of a (number of) feature(s).
-As the technology evolves, making network elements more modular and software-intensive, and even fully virtualized, the management of these permissions, their agreggation and application to enable a concrete network service becomes more relevant.
-These trends also imply the combination of a greater number of these permissions, within a given network element or in a number of them, implying an increasing complexity when trying to assess the feasibility of providing a specific service by integrating the necessary assets.
-This draft proposes a YANG model for incorporating the management of these permissions, based on two essential concepts: capability and entitlement.

-Capability refers to the ability or power to do something, often indicating a skill, talent, or potential to achieve a specific outcome, and is commonly used to describe the features or functions of a system or device that enable it to perform tasks.
-On the other hand, an entitlement corresponds to the right that someone has to do or have something.
-Following this general definitions, the model considers entitlements as the means that grant specific holders the right to access particular capabilities of one or more of the assets in the network inventory.
-The use of these capabilities may be restricted in various ways, such as by duration, usage limits, or predefined conditions.
-Being able to exchange information on the state of the entitlements applicable to network elements can save time and facilitate decision making.
-This document proposes a YANG model that, complementing the network inventory module, can provide the information an asset/entitlement administrator needs for this purpose.
+The goal of any network elements included as assets in the inventory of any network service provider or enterprise is to leverage their capabilities to build network services.
+Many of these capabilities are not automatically enabled upon acquisition; their use may require specific rights—typically provided via entitlements or licenses from the vendor.

+The primary intent of this draft is to support three key operational use cases in managing software entitlements and network capabilities:

+- Listing entitlements (e.g., licenses) available across the organization, their holders, and applicable scope.

+- Modeling the capabilities that entitlements permit or enable — representing what a device can do when properly licensed.

+- Representing the actual use of capabilities, including any active restrictions or limits defined by the associated entitlements.

+Together, these use cases enable administrators to answer essential questions such as: What can this device do?
+What is it currently allowed to do?
+And what is it actively doing — within the bounds of licensing or entitlement constraints?
+This approach supports not only entitlement tracking but also intent-aware control of device behavior and resource exposure.

+As network technology evolves toward modular, software-defined, and virtualized architectures, managing the rights to activate specific functions becomes increasingly complex.
+These rights—granted via entitlements or licenses—must be tracked, aggregated, and matched to assets to ensure that services can be delivered using available capabilities.
+This complexity calls for structured, machine-readable models that represent which capabilities are available, permitted, and in use.

+To address this, the model relies on two core concepts: capability and entitlement.
+A capability represents what a system or component can do; an entitlement grants permission to use one or more of those capabilities, possibly under constraints such as time, scope, or usage limits.
+Being able to represent and exchange this information across systems helps automate entitlement administration and simplify operational decisions.

+This draft provides a foundational YANG structure for representing these relationships in a standard, vendor-neutral way, complementing the network inventory module.

 ## Scope of the Entitlement Model